 In small companies, one team may be responsible for the entire development lifecycle.
 In larger companies, it’s split by department.
 Regardless, DevOps is about breaking down silos and making this lifecycle faster, highly automated, and seamlessly collaborative – whether it’s cross-functional or within one team.

-Choosing the right DevOps tools is first and foremost about taking a hard look at your current software and IT operations process and deciding where you need to improve.
+Choosing the right DevOps tools is first and foremost about taking a hard look at your current software development and IT operations process and deciding where you need to improve.
 I hope this list points you in the right direction.
 Happy shopping!